 The key difference between AUD and these behaviors is that AUD is an addiction.
 This means someone with AUD is mentally and physically dependent on alcohol.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists a number of symptoms for AUD.
-These can act as guidelines for assessing if alcohol use has become problematic.
-Some of these include:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists a

 - being unable to control how much alcohol is consumed